TheSagnikKing/Stripe_fullstack/Readme.md

 ************* Retry behavior
 In live mode, Stripe attempts to deliver a given event to your webhook endpoint for up to 3 days with an exponential back off.
 In test mode, Stripe retries three times over a few hours.
 You can view when the next retry will occur in the Events section of the Dashboard.

+8. For subscription logic you can use Start Date and End Date and subscriptionStatus in database instead of using stripe subscription base api.